Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Methodology and Data

-\textbf{Feature Selection.} Key variables used in the demand forecasting models predicted by the economic theory were retained.
-To reduce model complexity and improve generalization, we applied a filtering procedure on additional predictors based on feature importance.
-We used the Boruta algorithm \cite{boruta} with LightGBM as the background model to identify and keep only features with proven predictive value.
+\textbf{Feature Selection.} Feature selection was conducted in a single round early in the development process and remained fixed afterward.
+Core variables grounded in economic theory, such as prices, promotions, calendar effects, and competitor signals, were retained by default.
+To reduce model complexity and enhance generalization, a filtering procedure was applied to additional engineered features based on their predictive utility.
+We used the Boruta algorithm \cite{boruta}, with LightGBM as the background estimator, to identify and keep only features with statistically verified predictive relevance.
 Features with excessive missingness, low variance, or multicollinearity were discarded to enhance efficiency and stability.

-\textbf{Train-Validation Split.} A time-based cutoff was used to divide the dataset into training and validation periods.
-For ensemble models, we retained only series with observations in both periods, while for neural models, we further restricted to series having at least 730 training points.
+\textbf{Train-Validation Split.} A time-based cutoff was used to divide the dataset into training and validation periods, and all series had observations in both periods.

 \textbf{Categorical Encoding.} Categorical variables were encoded using the CatBoost encoder \cite{catboost} from the package \texttt{category\_encoders}.